-Figure 16.
+Figure 23.
 Two smaller salticids with much smaller foot pads than Phidippus.
 Both spiders were photographed in Gainesville, Florida.
 A: This adult female Thiodina sylvana used its small foot pads to secure a foothold near the edge of each leaf as it stepped between them.
 Like Phidippus, Thiodina do not tend to flex the metatarso-tarsal joint to a great extent.
-B: Adult male Lyssomanes viridis on the upper surface of an evergreen Magnolia grandiflora leaf, a plant highly favored by this species in the southeast.
+B: Adult male Lyssomanes viridis on the upper surface of an evergreen Magnolia grandiflora leaf, a plant highly favored by this species.
 Note how Lyssomanes can hold the entire foot (tarsus and pretarsus) against the surface as they walk (arrows, inset detail).
-Compared to most salticids, they have a very flexible metatarso-tarsal joint, and use rotation at that joint to align each pair of very small, elongated foot pads, to a surface.
-Immatures that I have observed recently did not have scopulae on the tarsi, but relied on these very small foot pads.
+Compared to most salticids, they have a very flexible metatarso-tarsal joint, and can use rotation at that joint to align each pair of very small, elongated foot pads, to a surface.
+Immatures that I have observed recently did not have scopulae on the tarsi, but relied on these very small foot pads, which can be extended and retracted in the manner of other salticids.